vro256400/homeautweb/README.md

 npx shadcn@latest init

-npm run dev - it is to run project
 Tailwind CSS IntelliSense - it is extension
 Trunk Code Quality - it is extension npx shadcn@latest add button